 The Emerald pools area is confusing – the trails all seem to criss cross, but that’s what makes it an adventure, right?
 The first half of the trail has no shade, and the second half takes you among pools of clear water, and streams seem to be everywhere, even spouting from above your head.
 Shower, anyone?

 There are so many areas to explore in the park, including the Kolob canyons area where the 6th ceremony site is permitted.
-Because you must exit the park and re enter from the west side, this portion of the park is much less crowded and remote.
+I’ve also loved exploring the Kolob terrace area, which has everything from hte giant beehive formations to forests, overlooks, wildflowers and even a huge reservoir.
+Because you must exit the park and re enter, these parts of the park are much less crowded and remote.
 The Zion-Mt.
 Carmel highway is a must-drive if you get the chance, as long tunnels connect you on one of the most scenic drives in the country.
 Really, the entire park is a national treasure.
 I would love to be your Zion national park elopement photographer, and guide you into having the adventure elopement of your dreams.
 The first step is to inquire and start the conversation!
 Let’s have an adventure!